CoWinkKeyDinkInc/overcast-maps-g-to-n/README.md

 # Overcast Network Public Cardinal Maps

-Public Overcast Network map downloads for Cardinal servers.
+Public Overcast Network map downloads compatible with Cardinal servers.

 All maps can be downloaded at https://mcresourcepile.github.io/mapstack/overcast?s=cardinal.
 Please check what license each map uses on our [website](https://mcresourcepile.github.io/mapstack/overcast?s=cardinal) before using them on public servers.
 If you wish to use a non-commercial map for commercial purposes, please get in contact with the map authors.
+Our policy regarding maps, map downloads, and map acquisition can be found [here](https://mcresourcepile.github.io/policies/maps).

 To include this repository in your [Cardinal server](https://github.com/twizmwazin/CardinalPGM), add the following line to your `repos:` config: